EmilioPelaez/CGMath/README.md

 `inverseLerp` is the opposite of `lerp`.
 Given three values, `start`, `end` and a `value` (usually in the `[start, end]` range), it will return a `progress` value such that using it in `lerp` with the same `start` and `end` values, it will return `value`.
 For example, `lerp(start: 5, end: 15, value: 10)` will return `0.5`, since `10` is right between `5` and `15`.

 ### CGGeometry and DoubleListRepresentable
 The four `CGGeometry` types `CGPoint`, `CGSize`, `CGRect` and `CGVector` conform to  the protocols in `DoubleListRepresentable`.
 This means that they can be initialized and converted to a list of doubles.
-In the case of `CGRect`, this list is exactly 4 elements long, in all other cases the list should have exactly two elements.
+In the case of `CGRect`, this list is exactly four elements long, in all other cases the list should have exactly two elements.

 `DoubleListRepresentable` adds the `magnitude` variable and the `normalize` and `lerp` methods, which should be quite self explanatory.
 It also adds four basic arithmetic functions: `+`, `-`, `*` and `/`.
 In the case of the multiplication and division, this is done with a scalar (`Double`) that multiplies or divides each component of the element.